spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 the top of the component.

-This is all wrapped in a Svelte `{# if}` directive so that there can be a message displayed to the user once they have submitted the form.
+This is all wrapped in a Svelte `{# if}` directive so that there can be a message displayed with the `showMessage` variable to the user once they have submitted the form.

 Full code from the component here if you need it.